 How to look after your outdoor storage

-If you choose a wooden shed, log store or wheelie bin store, you’ll need to treat the wood every couple of years.
-This will help to prevent the wood from rotting and splitting, extending its lifespan.
+- If you choose a wooden shed, log store or wheelie bin store, you’ll need to treat the wood every couple of years.
+This will help prevent the wood from rotting and splitting, extending its lifespan.
 Use an external wood preserver, and follow the instructions on the packaging.

-- Placing your garden storage near a path means that you won’t get muddy feet when you walk back and forth.
+- Placing your garden storage near a path means you won’t get muddy feet when you walk back and forth.